-The Ageing Better Fund is part of the Ageing Better in Birmingham programme which is led by Birmingham Voluntary Service Council (BVSC) and funded by the Big Lottery Fund.
+The Ageing Better Fund is part of the Ageing Better in Birmingham programme which is led by Birmingham Voluntary Service Council (BVSC) and funded by the National Lottery Community Fund.

 We strongly believe that neighbours, friends and people coming together in the community can make a real difference to the lives of isolated older people.
 By looking out for each other and taking time to say hello and speak to our neighbours, we can break down barriers between young and old, differenct communities, backgrounds, experiences and living arrangements.